gbmhunter/AltiumScriptCentral/README.rst

 ========================================    ==================================================================
 Filename                                    Description
 ========================================    ==================================================================
+CheckComponentLinks.vbs                     Loads up the "Edit Component Links" window so that you can make sure there are no missing component links.
 CheckLayers.vbs                             Checks that the mechanical layers of the PCB have the correct objects on them.
 CheckNameVersionDate.vbs                    Checks that the version and date of the project are included as silkscreen text somewhere on the PCB.
 CheckNoSupplierPartNumShown.vbs             Checks that no supplier part numbers are shown on the schematics.